10 Schools Who Built Awesome LabMaps

 10. University of Louisiana at Lafayette

-This LabMap includes a simple numbering system which makes it easy for students meeting up for a group project to find a row of open computers together and plan exactly where to meet.
+This LabMap from the University of Louisiana at Lafayette includes a simple numbering system which makes it easy for students meeting up for a group project to find a row of open computers together and plan exactly where to meet.

 LabMaps are an easy way to put LabStats data to work by helping students find open computers.